 The M&T Innovation Fund is supported by the University of Pennsylvania, the Jerome Fisher Management and Technology Program, and M&T alumni as well as various corporate sponsors.

-Are you a current Penn student (undergraduate or graduate) or a recent M&T alum with an idea you’d like us to consider funding?
+Are you a current Penn student (undergraduate or graduate), recent M&T alum, or Penn-affiliated employee or professor with an idea you’d like us to consider funding?

 Rudra is a junior in the M&T Program studying Materials Science, Finance, and Entrepreneurial Management.
 He is interested in energy and nanotechnology and venture investing, and hopes to work in venture capital as it relates to those industries.
 He has previously worked at Seedcamp, a seed-stage investment fund in pan European technology startups and at Arcadia Investment Partners, a private equity firm.
 He loves to cook, swim, and travel whenever the opportunity arises.